 5. Try usage-based car insurance

 One of the main reasons why new drivers car insurance rates are so high is because new drivers don’t have any sort of driving record.
 Insurance companies have to rely heavily on risk statistics to determine what to charge for your car insurance.
 Usage based car insurance monitors your driving habits over a trial period, and your insurance premium is adjusted accordingly.
 This is a great motivator for your young driver to drive safely, and you could save up to 25% on your car insurance depending on what car insurance provider you use.
+Accordingly, if you would like to learn more about some of the different types of auto insurance out there, this may help.

 Driving for the first time is a new and exciting experience!
 With the right tools, your teen will hit the road with the confidence and knowledge to stay safe, and you’ll have the best available car insurance for your unique situation.